vincentarelbundock/marginaleffects/README.md

 “conditional”) quantities.
 Except in the simplest linear case, estimates will typically vary based on the values of all the regressors in a model.
-Each of the observations in a dataset is thus associated with its own prediction, comparison, or slope estimate.
+Each of the observations in a dataset is thus associated with its own prediction, comparison, and slope estimates.
 Below, we will see that it can be useful to marginalize (or “average over”) unit-level estimates to report an “average prediction”, “average comparison”, or “average slope”.